Haventec/authenticate-android-sdk/README.md

 ## Demo app
-The demo app uses Haventec Authenticate directly but in a real scenario the frontend app should send request to your backend app and after adding some private details will communicate with Haventec Authenticate.
+The demo app uses Haventec Authenticate directly but in a real scenario the frontend app should send requests to your backend app and after adding some private details (at least the apiKey) will communicate with Haventec Authenticate.

 In order to run the Demo app you will need a free account in [Haventec Console demo](https://console-demo.haventec.com/orgsignup), if you already have one please [login here](https://console-demo.haventec.com/login).
-Finally create a Authenticate application in order to get your private details "applicationUuid" and "apiKey".
+Finally create an Authenticate application in order to get your application private details "applicationUuid" and "apiKey".

 1. Create a personal app.properties file based on the template:

 ```cp src/main/assets/app.properties.example src/main/assets/app.properties```

 2. Fill in the "applicationUuid" and "apiKey" of your application into "app.properties"

 3. Open the folder demo/DemoAuthenticateAndroidSDK as a project in Android Studio and run the Android app

 ## Development